Cryptographic Specifications of CryptPeer

 - End-to-end confidentiality:

-- only legitimate participants can decrypt content;
+- only legitimate participants may decrypt the content.

 - Integrity: